-The enviornmental complaince for this grant has not been completed and will be made part of this project.
-A mitigate negative declaration (MND) will be used and either the City of Etna or the California Department of Fish and Wildlife will be the lead agency.
+The enviornmental compliance for this grant has not been completed and is proposed as part of this project.
+A mitigated negative declaration (MND) will be used for CEQA compliance and either the City of Etna or the California Department of Fish and Wildlife will be the lead agency.
 The completion of the MND will done on or before 9-1-22 so that implementation of the station can be done during this critical time.
+The costs for the CEQA MND are estimated at \$30.000).